The best of Colombia in 12 days – our complete itinerary

 How to get to Cartagena de Indias

-We took a quick 12-hour flight from Bogotá to Cartagena with VivaAir (which has since gone bankrupt), a local low-cost airline.
-Cartagena’s airport is conveniently close to the town, so we opted for a taxi upon arrival.
+We took a quick 1-hour flight from Bogotá to Cartagena with VivaAir (which has since gone bankrupt), a local low-cost airline.
+Cartagena’s airport is conveniently close to the city, so we opted for a taxi upon arrival.

 Where to stay in Cartagena de Indias

 For our stay in Cartagena, we decided to switch things up and booked an Airbnb instead of a hotel (unlike our stays in Bogotá and Tayrona, where we opted for hotels).
-We wanted more space and the option to do laundry, which is essential when traveling with just a carry-on., washing clothes while traveling is a necessity).
+We wanted more space and the option to do laundry, which is essential when traveling with just a carry-on — doing laundry along the way is a must.

-We found a lovely apartment in the historic town (Ciudad Amurallada), just steps away from the city walls.
-The apartment was perfect for our family of four and offered easy access to the famous Café del Mar.
+We found a lovely apartment in the historic center (Ciudad Amurallada), just steps from the city walls.
+It was perfect for our family of four and offered easy access to the famous Café del Mar.

-In the specific post about Cartagena , I’ve included great accommodation suggestions in the historic area.
-In addition to those, I had pre-selected and recommend, on a higher budget, Hotel Boutique Casona del Colegio and on budget-friendly options, Hotel 3 Flags and the El Barrio Hostal.
+In my detailed Cartagena post, I’ve included great accommodation suggestions in the historic center.
+In addition to those, I also recommend, for a higher-end stay, Hotel Boutique Casona del Colegio, and for more budget-friendly options, Hotel 3 Banderas and El Barrio Hostal.

 .